 #1 No one but you and stalkers enjoy your selfie timeline overload

-Your cute, we’re not haters so we don’t mind you showing that off sometimes, in fact we actually like it.
-But we saw it multiple times yesterday, and the day before that, and the day before that.
-There are other ways to engage your friends that don’t come off as arrogant or desperate for likes.
-Even with picture centric outlets like Instagram and Snapchat, there are many other interesting things to share with your followers besides your face… .yet again.
+Your cute, we’re not haters so we don’t mind you showing that off sometimes.
+We actually like it.
+But if we saw it multiple times yesterday, and the day before that, and the day before that it becomes redundant.
+There are other ways to engage your friends that don’t come off so arrogant or desperate for likes.
+Even with picture-centric outlets like Instagram and Snapchat, there are many other interesting things to share with your followers besides your face… .yet again.
 Share a new dish you made or your favorite dish from your favorite restaurant.
-This catfish platter from O’Charleys will throw your diet way off, but will be worth it.
+This catfish platter from O’Charleys will throw your diet way off but will be worth it.

-You could also choose to post a cutesy pic of your kids or pets like this cute pic of Ms Cupcake.
+You could also choose to post a cutesy pic of your kids or pets like this cute pic of Ms. Cupcake.
 Cupcake is slowly gaining her very own fan base.
 I’ll admit, as rambunctious as she is, she’s definitely a hilarious lil cutie pie.
 Or share something beautiful you come across while you’re out and about.

 Whenever I pass these steps, they always look so ethereal to me.
-If you’re a real picture person like myself, there’s a million things you can post throughout your day other than your face.
+If you’re a real picture person like myself, there are a million things you can post throughout your day other than your face.